Herb0002/PTInstall/README.md

 Download the latest version of the installation scripts from GitHub, wie the git clone command: git clone https://github.com/Herb0002/PTInstall.git

+Note: The git clone command requires that git is installed on your system.
+If git is not installed, you can install it with the following command: sudo apt-get install git

 Make the main installation script (Index.sh) executable: chmod +x Index.sh